insysbio/units-parser/README.md

-# units-identifiers
+# unit-parser
-Public database for units
+Package for parsing and transformation of units of measurements with focus on systems biology/pharmacology.